 With its sleek and minimalist interiors and open-air concept, the new 25-suite and two-villa luxury hotel ‘Kalesma’ is a dream for design-loving travelers.
-Inspired by the architecture of the island, the boutique resort presents a contemporary approach to Cycladic design.
+Inspired by the architecture of the island, the hotel was designed by K-Studio in collaboration with Studio Bonarchi; with their joint effort, the boutique resort presents a contemporary approach to Cycladic design.

 Kalesma is the only hotel in Mykonos where each room comes with its own private heated pool.
 The name, which means ‘inviting’ in Greek, speaks to its sun-drenched, sophisticated charm, which is further emphasized through its offering of wellness treatments, acclaimed restaurant, and private yacht charters.
 These majestic villas encapsulate the more grandeur side of the island, offering a one-of-a-kind experience for discerning holiday goers.